braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/sending_test_messages.md

 Finish confirming your campaign and launch it to test your News Feed cards.

-> If you intend to use a single campaign to send a test message to yourself more than once, check the box titled "Allow users to become re-eligible to receive campaign" under the **Schedule** portion of the campaign wizard.
+> If you intend to use a single campaign to send a test message to yourself more than once, check the box titled "Allow users to become re-eligible to receive campaign" under the **Schedule** portion of the campaign composer.

 {% endtab %}
 {% endtabs %}